Jacana, Victoria: History

 The name Jacana was applied to an area between Broadmeadows and Glenroy in the 1950s by the Housing Commission of Victoria (HCV).
 The name comes from Jacana Avenue, to the east of the Craigieburn railway line (therefore, technically not in Jacana itself).
 Both the street and the suburb are slightly to the north of the Jacana railway station, which was built to service the suburb in 1959.
 However, Jacana as a built landscape did not spring fully formed under the aegis of the HCV.

 The streets in the southern section of Jacana were laid out in 1923, when 861 lots were offered for sale on land which had formerly been owned by Duncan Kennedy, a farmer in the area from the mid-1840s.
-The Housing Commission retitled some of the streets (for instance, the jokingly named Emu Parade and Sunset Boulevard, as well as after prominent sports persons who competed in the 1956 Olympics) and built most of the housing stock in this section of Jacana in the 1950s.
+The Housing Commission retitled some of the streets, including after prominent sports persons who competed in the 1956 Olympics), and built most of the housing stock in this section of Jacana in the 1950s.
 Only a few houses in Jacana—notably those in Pascoe Vale Road—predate the Housing Commission's arrival in Broadmeadows.
-In the late 1950s, a picture of the 'daily needs' shopping centre in Emu Parade appeared in the Housing Commission's Annual Report of 1958–59, presumably because it represented the progressive and ever-expanding nature of HCV operations.
+In the late 1950s, a picture of the "daily needs" shopping centre in Emu Parade appeared in the Housing Commission's Annual Report of 1958–59, presumably because it represented the progressive and ever-expanding nature of HCV operations.
 As the population increased, Jacana Post Office opened on 15 May 1961.
 The Commission later laid out and built the northern section of Jacana in the early 1970s, the southernmost section of its showcase Meadow Fair estate.
 A small portion of the southern section of Jacana came under threat in the mid-1960s, when a new branch line was proposed to extend from the Broadmeadows railway line close to the site of Jacana Station, to the new Melbourne Airport.
 This line was not built.

 Construction of the newer area of Jacana took place in the Whitlam era, which ended with the opening of the Broadmeadows Sporting Club, located on the Jacana side of the Moonee Ponds Creek Valley.
 The club was opened by Prime Minister Gough Whitlam on 10 November 1975—the day before his dismissal by the Governor General, John Kerr.
 During the 1970s, a major portion of what is now Jacana Reserve was a rubbish dump created to fill a valley containing a small tributary of Moonee Ponds Creek.
 This area now features two sports ovals.

 As is to be expected from a former Housing Commission development in this region, Jacana is a lower-middle or working class area which, because of its planned heritage, enjoys better amenities than many privately developed or unplanned suburbs.
-It contains the aforementioned shops and Sports Club (which includes a bowling green), small playgrounds, a school and extensive parkland.
+It contains the aforementioned shops and sports club (which includes a bowling green), small playgrounds, a school and extensive parkland.
 The north-eastern section of the suburb is the site of the Broadmeadows Community Health Centre, relocated from a site north of Broadmeadows Central to a space long reserved for a hospital.